 Traditional DSTBs are designed to receive standard definition (SD) Moving Pictures Experts Group-2 (MPEG-2) video format broadcasts.
 However, many of today’s DSTBs are high-definition (HD)-ready.
 In fact, selected cable television service providers, networks, and local terrestrial TV stations are concurrently transmitting both SD and HD content.
 Over time, MPEG-4 will displace the MPEG-2 format for both SD and HD.

-When MPEG-4 becomes the standard compression standard, systems implementing reprogrammable logic devices (such as Altera® FPGAs) will be able to seamlessly upgrade without having to scrap inventory items or make new hardware.
+When MPEG-4 becomes the standard compression standard, systems implementing reprogrammable logic devices (such as Intel® FPGAs) will be able to seamlessly upgrade without having to scrap inventory items or make new hardware.
 Using FPGAs, manufacturers can design a STB that can decode MPEG-2 video format, and then later upgrade that same STB for MPEG-4 by simply reprogramming the FPGA in-system.

 High-end DSTBs usually offer personal video recorder (PVR) and/or an HD DVD recorder for Blu-ray functions.
 Microcontrollers in DSTBs or integrated DTVs can perform a number of functions for these systems, including control panel management and on-screen display (OSD).